RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 ### Privilege Escalation

+James should only have have access to run the commands needed, not all commands.

 Clean the bash in /home/james directory.
 It has .suid_bash along with .overpass, which were both used for escalation.
 It also contains the ssh-backdoor.

 ```